What does a Doula cost?

 Doula fees vary by geographic area, level of experience, and additional skills that may be offered (such as lactation consultation, photography, or massage therapy).
 Doula fees in the Denver metro area range from $700 (newly certified doulas) to over $1800 for doulas with extensive experience and service packages including additional skills.

-Doulas in process of certification (having completed a training workshop and working on obtaining evaluations and completing certification process) often have flexible fees that are lower than certified and more experienced doulas.
-Find out more about working with a doula who is working towards their certification.
+Recently trained doulas (having completed a training workshop and working on gaining experience and building their practice) often have flexible fees that are lower than more experienced doulas.
+Find out more about working with a recently trained doula.